skratsch-solutions/skratsch-solutions.github.io/_it-services/application-hosting.md

 weight: 1
 ---

-## Easy desktop application hosting and management
+## Simplified Desktop Application Hosting and Management

-If you want the availability and security of a cloud computing environment, but don't want to manage the hosting environment or manage the application maintenance yourself, we can help.
-Frequently combined with our cloud migration services, with application hosting, we can make application administration easy by:
+If you seek the availability and security of a cloud computing environment without the burden of managing hosting or application maintenance, we've got you covered.
+Our application hosting services, often combined with cloud migration, offer streamlined administration by:

-- Ensuring application and environment compatibility
+- Ensuring compatibility between applications and environments.
-- Maintaining system updates and monitor security
+- Handling system updates and security monitoring.
-- Onboarding and offboarding your users
+- Facilitating user onboarding and offboarding.
-- Setting up integrations and workflows
+- Setting up integrations and workflows.

-We will work with you to find the right balance of speed, security and cost to develop an application hosting package that suits your needs.
+Let's strike the perfect balance of speed, security, and cost to tailor an application hosting package that fits your requirements!

-## When to choose application hosting over SaaS solutions
+## Choosing Between Application Hosting and SaaS Solutions

-Today, most business applications are primarily offered as SaaS (software-as-a-service) solutions.
-In a SaaS model, you pay a recurring fee to use a vendor-hosted version of an application.
-The benefits of this delivery model are that you pay less up front, users can login from anywhere, and the vendor takes care of all the hosting and software updates.
+In today's tech landscape, most business applications lean toward SaaS (software-as-a-service) models.
+With SaaS, you pay a recurring fee for a vendor-hosted application.
+The perks?
+Lower upfront costs, remote accessibility, and automatic updates managed by the vendor.

-By migrating applications to the cloud, you can make desktop software programs available to users through the Internet.
-With our application hosting services, we'll take care of all the architecture and application administration.
+Now, let's talk about application hosting.
+By migrating apps to the cloud, you can provide desktop software via the Internet.
+Our application hosting services handle architecture and administration.

-Application hosting is a good choice when:
+Consider application hosting when:

-- You already own the software license and want to avoid monthly subscription fees.
+1. **Software Ownership**: You already own the license and want to avoid monthly subscriptions.
-- You want to make a desktop application available to remote users.
+2. **Remote Access**: You need to make a desktop app available to remote users.
-- The software isn’t available in a SaaS subscription model.
+3. **Unique Software**: The software isn't offered as a SaaS subscription.

-You want to offer software hosting as perk or to generate additional revenue.
-For example, accountants will use application hosting for QuickBooks Desktop for their clients so they have more features than QuickBooks Online.
+4. **Value-Added Services**: You want to offer hosting as a perk or revenue stream.
+For instance, accountants use hosted QuickBooks Desktop for advanced features beyond QuickBooks Online.

+Choose wisely—it's all about finding the right fit for your business!